 In this case, additional tour costs should be paid before the reapplication and the visa application fee is non-refundable.
 After arrival in Bhutan, necessary changes about the Bhutan visa extension must be done by the tour agent at the Tourism Bureau Council of Bhutan.
-Then the extension will be permitted along with the tourism rules and regulation of Bhutan.
+Then the extension will be permitted along with the tourism rules and regulations of Bhutan.

 Suppose the Tourism Council of Bhutan (TCB) faces a situation to cancel or postpone the visa.
 In that case, the Tour agent can cancel the approved visa via the online cancellation process and re-submit it as a new visa application.
-If so, a double visa fee will be subtracted for the same individual as the system automatically analyzes visa fees for every new application and TCB will not help with the refund.
+If so, a double visa fee will be subtracted for the same individual.
+The system automatically analyzes visa fees for every new application and TCB will not help with the refund.
 To avoid such cases, it is better to edit if you have an approved visa application and re-submit it.

 Suppose you need to cancel Bhutan's trip, the refunds and necessary actions depending on the tour operator/agent's cancellation policy.
 The tour booking occurs around 30 days before the actual traveling date; thus there cannot be a full 100% refund.